ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 store an aggregate share for each possible batch bucket i.e., the batch interval for time-interval or batch ID for leader-selected, along with a flag indicating whether the aggregate share has been collected.
 This is due to the requirement for queries to respect bucket boundaries.
-See {{batch-validation}}.
+See {{batch-modes}}.

 However, Aggregators are also required to implement several per-report checks that require retaining a number of data artifacts.
 For example, to detect replay